Uranium compounds: Effects of pH

-The uranium fraction diagrams in the presence of carbonate illustrate this further: when the pH of a uranium(VI) solution increases, the uranium is converted to a hydrated uranium oxide hydroxide and at high pHs it becomes an anionic hydroxide complex.
+When the pH is increased of a uranium(VI) solution in a non-complexing aqueous medium, the uranium is converted to a hydrated uranium oxide hydroxide and at high pHs it becomes an anionic hydroxide complex.

 When carbonate is added, uranium is converted to a series of carbonate complexes if the pH is increased.
 One effect of these reactions is increased solubility of uranium in the pH range 6 to 8, a fact that has a direct bearing on the long term stability of spent uranium dioxide nuclear fuels.

 Hydrides, carbides and nitrides

 Uranium metal heated to 250 to 300 C reacts with hydrogen to form uranium hydride.
 Even higher temperatures will reversibly remove the hydrogen.
 This property makes uranium hydrides convenient starting materials to create reactive uranium powder along with various uranium carbide, nitride, and halide compounds.
 Two crystal modifications of uranium hydride exist: an α form that is obtained at low temperatures and a β form that is created when the formation temperature is above 250 °C.

 Uranium carbides and uranium nitrides are both relatively inert semimetallic compounds that are minimally soluble in acids, react with water, and can ignite in air to form U_{3}O_{8}.
-Carbides of uranium include uranium monocarbide (U C), uranium dicarbide (UC_{2}), and diuranium tricarbide (U_{2}C_{3}).
+Carbides of uranium include uranium monocarbide (UC), uranium dicarbide (UC_{2}), and diuranium tricarbide (U_{2}C_{3}).
 Both UC and UC_{2} are formed by adding carbon to molten uranium or by exposing the metal to carbon monoxide at high temperatures.
 Stable below 1800 °C, U_{2}C_{3} is prepared by subjecting a heated mixture of UC and UC_{2} to mechanical stress.
 Uranium nitrides obtained by direct exposure of the metal to nitrogen include uranium mononitride (UN), uranium dinitride (UN_{2}), and diuranium trinitride (U_{2}N_{3}).